15 January 2025

 But no, say universalists.
 Everybody goes there.
 Everybody will want to go there.
 It’ll be irresistible.
 Because God will fix us first.

 Fix us?
 Yep.
 He’ll make it so we invariably want heaven.
 Free will?
 Gone.
 Sinful attitudes, behaviors, emotions, intentions?
 Wiped away like a reformatted hard drive.
 Anything else we don’t happen to like about human beings?
-It’ll all be erased.
+It’ll all be deleted.
 No one will resemble the old sinners they used to be.

 This is what universalists imagine when they think of Jesus making everything new: When we enter the kingdom together, we’ll be happy forever, for we’ve been reprogrammed.
 Happiness will no longer be a choice.
 It’ll be our default setting.